Reasons to Book an Appointment with the Student Budgeting Advisor:

 Once you submit your form you will be able to log on to the online calendar and pick a date and time that suit you.

-The clinics are not supposed to be full appointments so if you feel you may need to apply for funding or talk over a complex issue please Book an Appointment
+The clinics are not full appointments (approximately 10-15 minute sessions) so if you feel you may need to apply for funding or talk over a complex issue please Book an Appointment

-Students are seen on a first come first served basis so bring something to study in the comfy waiting room - you might be a while.
+Students need to use the QR code to fill in a short form and are seen on a first-come first-served basis so bring something to study in the waiting room - you might be a while.

 To find out more about the services we offer please see Services.

-If you are thinking about coming to University or are about to start it can really help to check out the Collge Costs page for guidance on what you can expect.
+If you are thinking about coming to University or are about to start it can really help to check out the College Costs page for guidance on what you can expect.